Inhalant Use Disorder

 There are no specific medications approved specifically for inhalant addiction.
 Some people with inhalant use disorder may experience undiagnosed mental disorders, such as anxiety, depression, or bipolar disorder, and medications may be prescribed by a licensed healthcare professional to treat these conditions.
 A healthcare provider may be able to help with any withdrawal symptoms, which inhalant users can report to their provider, whether they think they’re clinically significant or not.

-It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
+It is important to consult a doctor or medical professional before beginning or changing any medication plan.
 It's also important to note that medication alone is not usually sufficient for treating inhalant addiction.
-Therapy is usually the mainstay of treatment.
+Therapy is usually part of treatment.

 In addition to CBT, family therapy can be beneficial for building a solid support team to help the individual experiencing addiction.
-A therapist can educate on ways family members can be there for them and offer support lovingly and healthily.
+A therapist can educate on ways family members can be there for the person with inhalant use disorder and offer support lovingly and healthily.

-Support groups can be a helpful factor in recovery.
+Support groups can be a helpful factor in recovery from inhalant use disorder.
 This can come in the form of a traditional 12-step program or through community outreach programs.
 The latter allows for a person experiencing addiction to interact and build social connections with other teens who are not users, as well as participate in fun social activities like hikes, movie nights, and dances.

 A therapist will likely support their client by sharing and guiding them toward healthy self-care practices.
 Some of these may include: